top of page

-Trauma has a way of staying with us.
-Even when time passes, reminders can bring back distressing memories, strong emotions, or a sense of being stuck.
-For many people, this shows up as anxiety, nightmares, or physical tension they cannot quite explain.
+Trauma has a way of lingering.
+Even as time passes, reminders can evoke distressing memories, strong emotions, or a feeling of being stuck.
+For many, this manifests as anxiety, nightmares, or unexplained physical tension.

-The good news is that healing is possible.
+The good news?
+Healing is possible.
 One of the most effective tools I use in my practice is EMDR therapy.
-This grounded approach helps the brain reprocess painful memories in a safe and supportive way, so you can move forward without being overwhelmed by the past.
+This grounded approach helps the brain reprocess painful memories in a safe and supportive environment.
+You can move forward without being overwhelmed by the past.

-If you are curious whether EMDR could help you, book a FREE consultation, available in-person in San Antonio or virtually across Texas.
+If you're curious whether EMDR could help you, book a FREE consultation, available in-person in San Antonio or virtually across Texas.

 What Is EMDR Therapy?

 EMDR (Eye Movement Desensitization and Reprocessing) is a therapy designed to help people heal from trauma and distressing experiences.
-First developed in the late 1980s, it has been extensively researched and is recognized by the American Psychological Association (APA) as an effective treatment for PTSD, anxiety, and other trauma-related conditions.
+Developed in the late 1980s, it has been extensively researched and is recognized by the American Psychological Association (APA) as an effective treatment for PTSD, anxiety, and other trauma-related conditions.

 Unlike traditional talk therapy, EMDR does not require you to share every painful detail.
-Instead, it uses bilateral stimulation such as guided eye movements, tapping, or sounds.
-It helps the brain “unstick” from distressing experiences.
-This allows memories to be stored in a more grounded and adaptive way.
+Instead, it uses bilateral stimulation, such as guided eye movements, tapping, or sounds.
+This technique helps the brain “unstick” from distressing experiences, allowing memories to be stored in a more grounded and adaptive way.
+Learn more from the EMDR Institute

 How EMDR Helps the Healing Process

-When trauma is unresolved, the brain sometimes keeps processing it as if the event is happening right now.
-This is why a sound, place, or even a smell can trigger strong emotions or physical reactions.
+When trauma remains unresolved, the brain can keep processing it as if the event is happening right now.
+A sound, place, or even a smell can trigger strong emotions or physical reactions.

-EMDR therapy helps by shifting how those memories are stored, reducing their intensity and emotional weight.
-Over time, they feel more like events in the past, rather than ongoing experiences.
+EMDR therapy helps by shifting how those memories are stored.
+This reduces their intensity and emotional weight.
+Over time, they feel more like past events rather than ongoing experiences.

 Some grounded benefits of EMDR therapy include: